What’s The Difference Between A Sketch & A Tech Pack?

 What Is a Sketch?

 A sketch is your design in visual form.
 It shows the style, the overall silhouette, colours, key features such as the neckline, length, and general feel of the garment.
-It sometimes can be a creative expression of your idea.
+It can sometimes be a creative expression of your idea.

 Sketches can be: